DataDog/documentation/content/tracing/setup/environment.md

     ```

 3. Per trace:
   When submitting a single trace, specify an environment by tagging one of its spans with the metadata key `env`.
-This overrides the agent configuration and the host tags values (if any).
+This overrides the agent configuration and the host tags value (if any).

     ```
     # in code this looks like